Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 Let us ask the Lord to search our hearts and help us evaluate accurately our whole approach, attitude and practice in relation to material wealth.

-Let us ask the Lord to help us recognise our state with regard to this area and take corrective measures wherever appropriate.
+Let us ask the Lord to help us recognise our state with regard to this area and take corrective measures where necessary.
 Good stewardship of material wealth can have significant implications for our relationship with God and for His work.

 Copyright